Understanding how immune cells participate in the spread of pancreatic cancer

 Survival rates for pancreatic cancer have remained stubbornly low for some time, with fewer than 8% of patients surviving 5 years after their diagnosis in the UK.
 Many patients with the disease die because they are diagnosed only after the cancer has spread.
 Immunotherapy has proven a revelation in treatments for some cancers, however those currently available do not tend to work well for pancreatic cancer.

-Dr Seth Coffelt first thought he would go to medical school, but then became hooked on discovery science at university.
+Professor Seth Coffelt first thought he would go to medical school, but then became hooked on discovery science at university.
 He sees cancer as “a puzzle gone haywire that needs solving”, and loves working through new data with his team.
-Dr Coffelt also enjoys cooking, both due to his love of food and because it is a lot like performing experiments in the lab.
+Professor Coffelt also enjoys cooking, both due to his love of food and because it is a lot like performing experiments in the lab.

 Gamma delta T cells are found within pancreatic tumours, but not within healthy pancreatic tissue.
 They help the tumour grow and spread and can reorganise the parts that make up a pancreatic tumour to help cancer spread.
 However, cancer scientists don’t currently understand how pancreatic tumours are able to do this.